tea2code/fantasy-rts/documentation/Development.md

 ### Blank Lines

 Separate functions, classes... by one line.
-The only exception are `#include` which should have two blank lines between the last `#include` and the following code (for example class).
+The only exception are `#include` which should have two blank lines between the last `#include` and the following code (for example `class`).

 ## Unit Tests

 Unit tests are implemented using Catch which allows fast and easy creation of a huge number of test cases.
-To prevent problems with normal builds the directory *test* is only into the build included if qmake was executed with the parameters `DEFINES+=UNIT_TEST CONFIG+=UNIT_TEST`.
+To prevent problems with normal builds the directory *test* is only included into the build if qmake was executed with the parameters `DEFINES+=UNIT_TEST CONFIG+=UNIT_TEST`.